particle-iot/examples/README.md

 1. Identify a learning gap that existing examples don't cover OR see something amazing on the [community site](community.spark.io).
 1. Propose the example with GitHub issue tagged with "Proposed Example".
 Try to rally people to comment on what the example should do, what learning goals will it advance, etc. Feel free to write an example README to illustrate what you're thinking.
 1. Fork the repo, add a sub-directory, spark.json, README.md, and code.
-A typical README has the following sections 1) About, 2) Required Materials, 3) Circuit Diagram, 4) How to Use, and 5) Activities You can use the [blink_led](/led_blink) for a solid simple example.
+A typical README has the following sections 1) About, 2) Required Materials, 3) Circuit Diagram, 4) How to Use, and 5) Learning Activities.
+You can use the [blink_led](/led_blink) for a solid simple example of a "good example".

 1. Issue a pull request.